therealseeds/seeds-sdk-ios/README.md

 }
 ```

-#### 2) Set the interstitials event handler:
+### 2) Set the interstitials event handler:

-To receive the callbacks about events, such as notifications about clicks, dismiss, errors, loading, please set the interstitials event handler to receive callback from the SDK.
-Choose the class which you want to use for handling those events and implement [SeedsInterstitialsEventProtocol](#interstitialseventprotocol_header) methods:
+To receive callbacks about events (e.g. notifications about clicks, dismissals, errors, and loading), please set the interstitials event handler to receive callback from the SDK.
+Choose the class you’d like to use for handling those events, and implement [SeedsInterstitialsEventProtocol](#interstitialseventprotocol_header) methods:

 ```objective-c
 #import <SeedsSDK/Seeds.h>